kosar/howto/doorbell.md

 This circuit also requires two resistors in series between the doorbell and the opto coupler and also between the opto coupler and the raspberry pi.

 ### Voltage Divider Circuit
+To design a circuit with resistors to drop a 16V line to 3.3V, we use a voltage divider circuit.
+A voltage divider circuit is a simple circuit that uses two resistors in series to divide the input voltage by a certain ratio.
+In this case the input voltage levels are about 16V (between the two wires connected to the push button at the doorbell).

+Here is a diagram of a voltage divider circuit that can be used to drop a 16V line to 3.3V:

                               +------------+
                               |            |